 a hound of either of two breeds (American foxhound and English foxhound) with a close, dense coat of black, tan, and white and ears set close to the head: the English breed has a heavier build, but both are noted for their endurance and have been trained to hunt foxes and other game

-Any of various medium-sized short-haired hounds developed for fox hunting, especially either of two breeds, the English foxhound and the American foxhound.
+Any of various medium-sized short-haired hounds developed for fox hunting, especially the English foxhound or the American foxhound.

 - (c) Dogs which find and also kill their game - the bloodhound, the foxhound, the harrier, the beagle, the otterhound, the fox terrier and the truffle dog.